florianmaitz/Documentation/LSL/README.md

 ```

 ## Online visualization
-To check both data and marker streams online we use the BrainVision LSLViewer.
+To check both [[data aquisition]] and [[marker streams]] online.
+We use the BrainVision [[LSLViewer]] to read and visualize LSL streams live from the network.
 It's free from the official page, but you have to register, so don't.
 It should already be installed on the computers at the lab.
 This software is slow and can produce sapmle drops on low resource machines, so use it in a different computer from the one recording your data.

 ## Offline inspection